rfo909/CFT/doc/Doc.md

 running external programs.

-It is command line based, but complex functions are created using editors.
+It is command line based, and programmable interactively, but complex functions are usually created using editors.

 The language is object oriented, with all values being objects.
 Here we call a function "bin()" inside an integer object.